What Can I Do With an Associate’s Degree?

 According to the American Association of Community Colleges (AACC), students who have an associate degree generally earn at least twenty-three percent more than high school graduates without a degree.
 Associate degree holders who hold licenses or certifications can earn about twenty-seven percent more than an individual who holds just a bachelor degree.

-The AACC also reported that 770,797 associate degrees were awarded in the 2011–2012 year.
+National Center for Education Statistics reports that over 1 million associates degrees were awarded.
 The other benefits of earning an associate degree at community colleges are location, flexibility, variety in programs, and excellent preparation for students who wish to advance their education at universities.

 What Will They Learn in An Associate’s Degree?